 Program

 Students will investigate the impact of urban processes on inner city Newcastle.
 The causes of such change along with the success of such changes will be investigated and debated.
-Management of this environment and the various stakeholders involved will be examined.
+Students will measure environmental factors throughout the day using specialised equipment to investigate the impact of urban design on environmental comfort.
+Management of this environment, use of statistical data and the various stakeholders involved will be examined.

 This program investigates the changes that have occurred along the harbour foreshore and CBD along with the reasons for change.
-Issues such as sustainability, equity of social justice are also investigated.
-Students are asked to evaluate the success of such change and plan for future change.
+Issues such as in environmental, economic and social sustainability will be investigated.
+Students are asked to evaluate the success of change and plan for future change with a focus on liveability.

 Activities:

-- Evaluation of the success of the renewal project in terms of sustainability, social justice and equity.
+- Evaluation of the success of the renewal project in terms of environmental, economic and social sustainability

 The basic program will be changed to suit the group size and weather conditions.